 A very handy charm that lights the tip of your wand in case.
 It’s like the flashlight on your iPhone, except magic.
 An added bonus spell is Lumos Maxima, which allows the bulb of light to fling into the sky and provide light all around a dark room, for example.

-This spell is especially useful for parents hoping to discuss delicate topics around their kids.
+This spell is especially useful for parents hoping to discuss delicate topics around their kids, or when hatching plans to, say, take down a sham government that was propped up during a Death Eater takeover.
 Muffliato fills targets’ ears with a buzzing noise, making them unable to hear anything around them.

 A controversial charm that allows you to erase the memory of targets.
-The charm can be very tricky to use — it can cause memory loss so extreme that those who have been privy to it forget who they are, as is the case of Gilderoy Lockhart, who suffers permanent brain damage after the spell backfires.
+The charm can be very tricky to use — it can cause memory loss so extreme that those who have been privy to it forget who they are, as is the case of Gilderoy Lockhart, who suffers permanent brain damage after the spell backfired on him when he was trying to take credit for killing the Basilisk in the Chamber of Secrets and ruin Harry and Ron’s memory.
 But it can be very useful in a time of great need.

 A body-binding curse that causes a person to experience temporary full-body paralysis.
 Morally dubious?
 Certainly.
 It still might come in handy someday.